 Now anyone who visits your blog or website can start reading your book preview, or buy your book, with only one click.

-How it looks on your site
+How the Amazon book preview widget looks on your site

 Here is an example of the Amazon previewer tool in action.
 Yes, it’s my book, of course.